Honorary Board Members

 Khaldoun Rashid Tabari

-Mr. Tabari is the Non-Executive Chairman of EFS Facilities Services Group and the Vice Chairman and CEO of Drake & Scull International (DSI) PJSC and has led the development of the company from a local MEP contractor to a regional leader offering integrated engineering disciplines across MENA, Europe and South Asia.
+Mr. Tabari was appointed Chairman of Vision Investments and Holdings Limited (DIFC) in 2017 after serving as Non-Executive Chairman of EFS Facilities Services Group and Vice Chairman and CEO of Drake & Scull International (DSI) PJSC, which he had led from a local MEP contractor to a regional leader offering integrated engineering disciplines across MENA, Europe and South Asia.
 Mr. Tabari personally steered DSI’s business diversification strategy to span Engineering (MEP and Water & Power), General Contracting, Rail, Oil and Gas, Water Treatment & Reuse and Infrastructure Development.
-Mr. Tabari has personally led DSI’s transformation into a Public Joint Stock Company following a highly successful IPO in 2008.
-Under his leadership, DSI has established itself as one of UAE’s Top 50 companies, as listed by Forbes Middle East.
+Under his leadership, DSI established itself as one of UAE’s Top 50 companies, as listed by Forbes Middle East.
 Mr. Tabari’s strategic planning led to DSI’s acquisition of subsidiaries and creation of new subsidiaries in vital markets like KSA, Qatar, Kuwait, Oman, Egypt, India, Algeria, Jordan, Germany, and Iraq.